Swadine/GNC_Controller/Ardupilot_SITL_20_04.md

-make         # compile the library and utilities make test    # run some tests make install # as root, if CMAKE_INSTALL_PREFIX is a system directory
+make         # compile the library and utilities make test    # run some tests sudo make install # as root, if CMAKE_INSTALL_PREFIX is a system directory
 ```

 Now follow the ROS tutorials at http://wiki.ros.org/ROS/Tutorials/ to learn how to create ROS packages.